There are plenty of cool places to visit in Iceland, but one of my favorite experiences was when I took a Katla ice cave tour on my latest trip there.

 Yes!
 You can rent equipment for the tour.
 The prices are as follows:

 You can rent this on the spot so just be sure to inform your guide as you arrive at the meeting point.
-Please note that these prices were from 2021 and I can’t verify their 2024 costs – but it should be something close to this!
+I have verified these prices with Troll Expeditions for the 2024-2025 season.

 Tips for Ice Cave Tours in Iceland